Nidhhi Agerwal: Early life and education

-Agerwal was born in Hyderabad and brought up in Bangalore.
-Born into a Hindi-speaking Marwari family, she can understand as well as speak Telugu, Tamil and Kannada.
-Her birth year is reported inconsistently either as 1992 or 1993.
+Agerwal was born in Hyderabad and was brought up in Bengaluru.
+Born into a Hindi-speaking Marwari family, she can understand as well as speak Telugu, Tamil, and Kannada.
+Her birth year is reported inconsistently as either 1992 or 1993.

-Her schooling was at Debipur Milan Vidyapith.
-She holds a graduation in Business Management from Christ University, Bangalore.
-She is well trained in ballet, kathak and belly dance.
+Agerwal did her schooling at Vidyashilp Academy in Bengaluru.
+She then completed her graduation in Business Management from Christ University, Bengaluru.
+She is well trained in ballet.